Skip to main content

 2.4 (optional) Launch your task live

-So far we've been launching our task in a testing mode (with local architect and mock provider).
+So far we've been launching our task in a testing mode (with local architect and inhouse provider).

 In the below examples we consider an EC2 architect and a few common providers.
 This configuration is different from the testing mode: